pindaroso/solana-zk-starter/README.md

 This project is a `create-react-dapp` template for building, testing and deploying Solana [ZK](https://www.zkcompression.com/) compression apps using [Light Protocol](https://github.com/Lightprotocol/light-protocol) and [Helius Photon](https://github.com/helius-labs/photon).

-To get started, run `pnpx create-solana-dapp@latest --template pindaroso/solana-zk-starter my-app`.
+To use it, run `npx create-solana-dapp@latest --template pindaroso/solana-zk-starter zk-starter`.

 ## Development